Only course for miles around

 - UNIQUENESS - The holes themselves in terms variety are below average.
 Most shots are open with a spattering of trees.
 The hole yardage does vary a bit, 180 to 500 feet, so you'll get a couple opportunities to let one rip, especially on holes 2,4 and 5.
 There are two tree split mando's, but they were so wide and close to the tee that they did not even register in my shot thought process.

 - ELEVATION - Really none to speak of.
 This is not really typically for this part of Alabama, but it just so happens to be what's there on this church parcel of land.
-Total elevation change is not much more than 5' throughout the entire course.
+Total elevation change is not much more than 5 feet throughout the entire course layout.

-- CHARACTER - Being a new course, the course lacks most of the character items you'd find at an older established course.
+- CHARACTER - The course lacks most of the character items you'd find at an older established course.
 No community board, no hole map signage (just hole marking posts with distance), no trash cans, no alternate tees or alternate pin placements.
 There was one bench on hole 1, which is a good place to put one if you just have the one.

 - BASKET AND TEE SEPARATION - There are numerous occurrences where the basket and next tee are perilously close.
 Several times they are separated by less than 40 feet.

 - TEES - A typical big issue with a new course is the tees.
-All 9 of them are dirt which obviously come with territory of being a new course.
-I travel to Scottsboro about once a year, so I will update my rating when/if they install some other tee pad system.
+All 9 of them are dirt which obviously come with territory of being a newer course.
+I travel to Scottsboro about once a year, so I will continue to update my rating when/if they install some other tee pad system.
 There is also little shading at the tees.

 - CHAINS - They are playable but among the oddest I've ever come across.
-I believe they may be homemade.
-They don't make that nice ching noise that you'd expect of the DGA's or DISCatchers.
+I believe they are "Instep".
+They don't make that nice ching noise that you'd expect of the DGA's, DISCatchers or Chainstars.
 I will add however, that they oddly grabbed my disc pretty good during my putts.

 - WIND - Due to the lack of trees, wind will likely be a major issue.
 10 mph breeze during my visit and it was suppose to be a calm day for winds.